 Easton, PA Businesses trust Dempsey.

-Dempsey Uniform & Linen Supply is a top-rated uniform rental company.
-A full-service supplier, we offer commercial laundry service for uniforms, work shirts, work pants, workwear, towels, and more.
+Dempsey Uniform & Linen Supply is a top-rated uniform rental company and an approved COSTARS supplier.
+A full-service solution, we offer commercial laundry service for uniforms, work shirts, work pants, workwear, towels, and more.
 Uniformed employees and third-party contractors make your company appear more professional in the office, in the factory, on location, and on the road.
 Depend on Dempsey for HVAC uniforms, uniforms for gas/oil employees, uniforms for service consultants, uniforms for service technicians, uniforms for plumbers and electricians, uniforms for maintenance workers, and uniform laundry services.

 Dempsey’s experienced team members handle your orders efficiently and reliably inside our $18 million commercial laundry facility, recognized nationally for its state-of-the art processing systems.
 Integration of cutting-edge technology helps us solve problems companies typically experience with other uniform suppliers.
 With Dempsey as your partner, you can concentrate on your business while our uniform rental and laundry service runs seamlessly in the background.